 Our 2019 “Live Intentionally” Speaker Series is titled “Healing through Connection: Overcoming Trauma, Toxic Stress and Disease” with speaker Dr. Thomas Cabell.
-This third annual event will be Friday, April 26th at 9:00 AM at Brentwood Baptist Church.
-All welcome!
+This third annual event was held Friday, April 26th at 9:00 AM at Brentwood Baptist Church.
+Almost 400 people were in attendance!

 Through Dr. Cabell’s personal story and practice as a cardiologist, he is passionate about the importance of emotional health as it relates to the nervous and immune system function, or dysfunction, which results in dis-ease in our bodies.

-We will focus on intentional ways and ideas for supporting our body and mind through relationships, nutrition, movement, play, and meditation in mini sessions following Dr. Cabell.
+We also focused on intentional ways and ideas for supporting our body and mind through relationships, nutrition, movement, play, and meditation in mini sessions following Dr. Cabell.

-The event is free for the public, but donations to The Refuge Center’s services and programs are encouraged.
-Advance registration is required.
-Doors open at 8:30 AM.
-A light breakfast will be available.
-The event concludes at 12:00 PM.
+The event was free for the public, but donations to The Refuge Center’s services and programs are encouraged.